On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Evaluation

 \section{Evaluation}

-In order to evaluate QUIC connection coalescing, we first investigate the interaction of QUIC with DoQ and H3 in Section~\ref{sec:3.1}, followed by an evaluation of the overhead of DoQ and DoH in comparison to the unencrypted DoUDP in Section~\ref{sec:3.2}.
-Finally, we perform a detailed analysis of the web performance for the combination of all three DNS protocols with H3 $1-$RTT as well as $0-$RTT, highlighting the benefits of QUIC connection coalescing in Section~\ref{sec:3.3}.
+In order to evaluate QUIC connection coalescing, we first investigate the interaction of QUIC with DoQ and H3 in §~\ref{sec:3.1}, followed by an evaluation of the overhead of DoQ and DoH in comparison to the unencrypted DoUDP in §~\ref{sec:3.2}.
+Finally, we perform a detailed analysis of the web performance for the combination of all three DNS protocols with H3 $1-$RTT as well as $0-$RTT, highlighting the benefits of QUIC connection coalescing in §~\ref{sec:3.3}.
+Our goal is to observe how different access technologies influence the behavior of these protocols, but not to evaluate a representative mix of internet access connections.
+In our dataset, all these protocol combinations have a sample size of 57,436.
+The different access technology scenarios are not distributed evenly due to measurement interruptions.
+The sample sizes are as follows: fiber 68,934, DSL 68,928, 4G 68,922, cable 68,916 and 4G medium 68,916.
+For the same reason, the sample sizes for the measurements are also not distributed evenly: \href{http://www.example.org/}{example.org} 114,924, \href{https://www.wikipedia.org/}{wikipedia.org} 114,882 and \href{https://www.instagram.com/}{instagram.com} 114,810.